- Everyone needs food.

 - There are no costs for exams, for registration, for food, or for tuition.

-Currently, all of the teachers are paid only a basic salary as there are no funds to cover an ideal teachers’ wage.
+Currently, the teachers are paid only a basic salary as there are no funds to cover an ideal teachers’ wage.
 They often working a second job after hours or during the night to make enough money to survive in Kibera.

 Upon graduation from the free primary school at Future Stars, funding a secondary education gives a young person greatly improved employment prospects.